gatity/camunda-csharp-client/csharp-client/docs/TaskIdentityLinkApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new TaskIdentityLinkApi(httpClient, config, httpClientHandler);
-            var id = id_example;  // string | The id of the task to retrieve the identity links for. var type = type_example;  // string | Filter by the type of links to include. (optional)
+            var id = "id_example";  // string | The id of the task to retrieve the identity links for. var type = "type_example";  // string | Filter by the type of links to include. (optional)

             try
             {